j-quinn01/LSE-DS105-Movie-Directors/docs/index.md

 <br>
 <ul>
 <li>However, data/graph seems to only partially confirm this as only some patterns are explained but not others in the graph</li>
-<li>**Taken together, it seems that the composite user rating score only partially explains the lower average total score for RT, but doesn't explain to the same extent as revenue composite!**</li>
+<li><strong>Taken together, it seems that the composite user rating score only partially explains the lower average total score for RT, but doesn't explain to the same extent as revenue composite!</strong></li>
 <li>This is because while the means follow the same pattern, the "peaks" and "troughs" of the data from user composite don't follow the same pattern as overall composite!</li>
       </ul>
 <br>